aravic/6.829-pset-3/README.md

 ## Rough Grading Scheme

 Please note that the leaderboard is provided so that you can compare the performance of your algorithm against others.
-It will be given a very **little** weightage when calculating your grade.
+It will be given very **little** weightage when calculating your grade.
 What is far more important is your write-up.
 A large portion of the grade is assigned to the design and the choice of the algorithm that you've used.
 Please indicate your rationale that went into your ABR algorithm.
 Include a brief report of all the ideas that you've tried.